pewi21/gw2browser/README.md

 Probably they use custom format for NPOT texture.

 * **Some sound data in bank file(s) and text data in string file(s) are unsupported.**
-The data are encrypted, each entry/files have difference encryption keys.
+The data are encrypted, each entry/files have difference encryption keys that received from the server.

 Authors
 -------